NHMDenmark/NHMDlabelreader/README.md

 The project includes Python scripts and ideas for automated reading of machine typed labels (not yet for handwritten labels) and Data Matrix codes or QR codes.

 ## Requirements
 The following must be installed on the system.
-On MacOS I install via MacPorts.
+On macOS, I install this via MacPorts.
 ```sh
 tesseract
 tesseract-dan